 Interlaken is situated on the Aare River between the Brienz and Thun lakes, in the Bernese Oberland region at the foot of the three wold famous mountains Eiger, Moench and Jungfrau.
-The town of 15,000 inhabitants features many special events, ranging from traditional folklore festivals to contemporary culture.
-There is the Open Air William Tell Theatre, for example, or the Interlaken Music Festival.
+The town of 15'000 inhabitants features many special events, ranging from traditional folklore festivals to contemporary culture.
+There is the Open Air William Tell Theatre or the Interlaken Music Festival.

 Thanks to its location and infrastructure Interlaken also is the ideal base for excursions into its surroundings.

 A trip to the Jungfraujoch, at 3454 m/ 11,333 feet is a must for every visitor in the region, for it is the highest railway station in Europe.
 At the first stop - the Eiger North Wall - you have the same magnificent view as a mountaineer.
 Then comes the Sea of Ice.
 And finally the Jungfraujoch itself, from where the scenic sights are quite literally breathtaking.
 Eternal snow, glaciers stretching for miles, an ice palace and a panoramic view that gives you the feeling of having the world at your feet.

 Eye to eye with the three mighty peaks of Eiger, Moench and Jungfrau.
 Europe's longest aerial cableway lifts you up from Grindelwald to this viewpoint over 2225 m/ 7,300 feet above sea level.
 A magnificent walking area and a spectacular view.

 Schilthorn/Piz Gloria - in the footsteps of 007